 To be eligible for trade-in, you must own the qualifying device, device must power on, battery must hold charge and not be required to be plugged in to operate, and be in fully functional, wor king condition without broken/missing components, cracked display/housing, liquid damage, modification(s) or have device warranty seal broken to be considered working.
 Cannot be password protected, and include original chargers/accessories.
 Must contain hard drive.
 Devices must be running Windows 8 or newer.
 (Emphasis added).

 Continue reading here.

-Amazon Web Services is one of the industry’s leading providers of SaaS cloud platforms, enabling the smallest of companies to scale their server infrastructure at immense speeds for reasonable prices.
+Amazon Web Services is the industry’s leading provider of SaaS cloud platforms, enabling the smallest of companies to scale their server infrastructure at will with unmatched flexibility.

 Microsoft is the leading provider of email and operating system software in the world, via their line of Office 365 and Windows products.
 Much like AWS, Microsoft’s Azure cloud platform allows businesses to host their infrastructure, be it entirely in the cloud or in hybrid configurations.